vabal/vabal/README.md

              [--no-install] [--always-newest])
   Find out a version of the GHC compiler that satisfies the constraints imposed on base in the cabal project (By default already installed GHCs are preferred).
-Then print to stdout the path to a GHC compiler with that version (potentially downloading it).
+Then print to stdout the options to pass to cabal in order to use that compiler (potentially downloading it).

 Available options:
   -g,--with-ghc-version VER